-Banner HR is considered a foundation for these changes, and will be introduced in phases beginning with Phase 1 scheduled to go live in January 2013.
-The new system will benefit faculty, staff and administrators, and the university as a whole.
+Banner HR is considered a foundation for these changes, and was introduced in phases beginning with Phase 1 that recently went live in January 2013.
+The new system benefits faculty, staff and administrators, and the university as a whole.

 For further information email email@example.com